IBM-Cloud/openwhisk-darkvisionapp/README.md

   Note: the script can also be used to *--uninstall* the OpenWhisk artifacts to *--update* the artifacts if you change the action code, or simply with *--env* to show the environment variables set in* **local.env**.

-### Configure XCode (Optional)

-The iOS application is a client to the API exposed by the web application to view the results of the analysis of videos.
-It is an optional piece.

-To configure the iOS application, you need the URL of the web application deployed before.
-The web app exposes an API to list all videos and retrieve the results.

-1. Open **ios/darkvision.xcworkspace** with XCode

-1. Open the file **darkvision/darkvision/model/API.swift**

-1. Set the value of the constant **apiUrl** to the application host previously deployed.

-1. Save the file
+  **That's it!.
+Use the web application to upload images/videos and view the results!
+You can also view the results using an iOS application as shown further down this README**

 ## Running the web application locally